Parliamentary.ai

 Overview

-This bill aims to increase public ownership and control of public services in the UK.
-It seeks to prioritize public sector and not-for-profit organizations in the provision of services, enhance transparency, and provide users with more influence.
+This bill aims to increase public ownership and control of public services.
+It seeks to prioritize public sector and not-for-profit providers, enhance transparency, and give users more influence over how services are delivered.

 Description